tosharewith/mjc_install-/FINAL_RUN.md

 ### Corrected Migration:
 - Source: `icr.io/mjc-cr` (GLOBAL region namespace)
-- Images: All 7 from actual airflow-test and milvus-mmjc-dev deployments
+- Images: All 7 from actual airflow-test and milvus-mmjc-test deployments
 - **Verified**: All images exist and are actually used

 ---